bsmith89/strain-corr/doc/manuscript/manuscript.md

 present in the strain of interest but is susceptible to cross-mapping ("not present").
-Samples are separated along the x-axis and represent five characteristic scenarios: low species depth ("low depth"), a mixture of multiple strains ("strain mixture"), a sample exhibiting erroneous depth due to read mapping errors ("cross-mapping"), a sample representing an entirely different strain ("different strain"), and a high depth, strain-pure sample ("high depth").
+Samples are separated along the x-axis and represent five characteristic scenarios: a sample where the species is not deeply sequenced ("low depth"), a sample with multiple strains of the species ("strain mixture"), a sample exhibiting erroneous depth due to read mapping errors ("cross-mapping"), a sample with an entirely different strain of the species ("different strain"), and a high depth, strain-pure sample ("high depth").
 Colors distinguish between strain-pure samples
 (green markers) and samples with a different strain or a mixture of more than one strain (gray markers).
 Traditional, single-sample analysis